Anthony Lozano: Barcelona B

+Girona

 On 30 January 2018, Lozano joined La Liga side Girona FC for a fee of €1.7 million.
-He made his debut in the competition 12 days later, featuring 21 minutes in the 1–0 away loss to Sevilla FC, and scored his first goal on 3 March – also from the bench – to help the visitors defeat Villarreal CF 2–0.
+He made his debut in the competition 12 days later, featuring 21 minutes in the 1–0 away loss to Sevilla FC, and scored his first goal on 3 March – also from the bench – to help the visitors to defeat Villarreal CF 2–0.

 Lozano was given a direct red card late into the 2–1 home win over Rayo Vallecano on 27 October 2018, after tackling Santi Comesaña from behind.
 He scored the equaliser against Atlético Madrid the following 9 January, cancelling out Antoine Griezmann's earlier goal in a 1–1 draw in the first leg of the Copa del Rey round of 16 tie at the Estadi Montilivi; it was his second competitive goal for the club, after failing to the find the net for almost a year.
 He once again scored in the cup when Girona faced Real Madrid in the quarter-finals, in the process becoming the fourth player from his country to achieve the feat against that opposition.

+Cádiz

 On 1 September 2019, Lozano was loaned to Cádiz CF of the Spanish second tier for one year.
-He scored his first goal for the team late in the same month, in a 2–1 away win against UD Almería.
+He scored his first goal for the team later that month, in a 2–1 away win against UD Almería.
 He added a further nine until the end of the campaign – second-best in the squad behind Álex Fernández's 13 – as his team returned to the top flight after 14 years.

 Cádiz exercised their option to buy on 22 July 2020, and Lozano signed a permanent three-year contract.
 On 17 October, he scored the only goal in a victory over Real Madrid at the Alfredo Di Stéfano Stadium, the first ever away against that adversary.

 Lozano scored his first hat-trick in the Spanish first division on 26 October 2021, in a 3–3 draw at Villarreal.

+Getafe

+On 1 July 2023, Lozano joined Getafe CF on a three-year deal, as a free agent.
+The following February, having totalled just 88 minutes in the league, he was loaned to fellow top-tier Almería for the remainder of the season.

+Santos Laguna

+On 12 July 2024, Lozano left Spain after nine years and moved to Liga MX side Santos Laguna.

 International career

 Lozano scored 11 goals for the Honduras under-17s, including four in the 2009 CONCACAF Championship which qualified the national team to that year's FIFA U-17 World Cup, where he netted in the 3–1 loss against Germany.
-He made his senior debut in August 2011, coming on as a substitute for Carlo Costly (who scored both goals in the 2–0 win) in a friendly win over Venezuela.
+He made his senior debut in August 2011, coming on as a substitute for Costly (who scored both goals in the 2–0 win) in a friendly win over Venezuela.

 Lozano also represented the country at the 2012 and 2016 Summer Olympics.
 He scored twice in the latter tournament, helping the nation to the semi-finals in Brazil.